Guar gum futures fall on muted export demand

-New Delhi, Dec 5 (PTI) Guar gum prices declined by Rs 93 to Rs 8,920 per quintal in futures trading Wednesday as operators cut down their positions amid weak exports demand at the physical markets.
-Marketmen said trimming of bets by participants following a weak trend at the spot markets due to subdued exports demand from oil drilling industries, pulled down guar gum prices.
-At the National Commodity and Derivatives Exchange, guar gum for January was trading lower by Rs 93, or 1.03 per cent, to Rs 8,920 per quintal.
-The most-active delivery in February next year, too, shed Rs 119, or 1.3 per cent, to Rs 9,030 per quintal, mirroring an open interest of 925 lots.
-PTI ADI SHWSHW
+New Delhi, Oct 31 (PTI) Guar gum prices declined by Rs 28 to Rs 10,218 per quintal in futures trade as operators cut down their positions amid weak export demand at the physical markets.
+Marketmen said trimming of bets by participants following a weak trend at the spot markets due to subdued export demand from oil drilling industries, pulled down guar gum prices in futures trade here.
+At the National Commodity and Derivatives Exchange, guar gum for delivery in December was trading lower by Rs 28 or 0.27 per cent to Rs 10,218 per quintal.
+The most-active delivery in January next year, too, shed Rs 66 or 0.63 per cent to Rs 10,360 per quintal, mirroring an open interest of 36,160 lots.
+PTI ADIADI

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today